 Early warning signs

-Carmen adds that she and her family are forever grateful to Dr. Yuen for going above and beyond to diagnose Ezekiel properly.
-“She never gave up hope to find a diagnosis for us.
-She knew there was more to Ezekiel than just autism.”
+Carmen adds that she and her family are forever grateful to his care team for going above and beyond to diagnose Ezekiel properly.
+“They never gave up hope to find a diagnosis for us.
+They knew there was more to Ezekiel than just autism.”

 Charting his own path